MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

 Supports $filter (eq, ne, not, ge, le, in, startsWith, endsWith) and $orderby.
               \[UserType \<String\>\]: A String value that can be used to classify user types in your directory, such as Member and Guest.
 Supports $filter (eq, ne, not, in, and eq on null values).
-NOTE: For more information about the permissions for member and guest users, see What are the default user permissions in Azure Active Directory?
+NOTE: For more information about the permissions for member and guest users, see What are the default user permissions in Microsoft Entra ID?
               \[VirtualEvents \<IMicrosoftGraphUserVirtualEventsRoot\>\]: userVirtualEventsRoot
                 \[(Any) \<Object\>\]: This indicates any property can be added to this object.
                 \[Id \<String\>\]: The unique identifier for an entity.